lsst-dm/dmtn-056/dataunits.rst

     .. py:attribute:: camera

-        The :py:class:`Camera` instance associated with the ObservedSensor.
+        The :py:class:`Camera` instance associated with the Snap.

     .. py:attribute:: visit

-        The :py:class:`Visit` instance associated with the ObservedSensor.
+        The :py:class:`Visit` instance the Snap is a part of.

+    .. py:attribute:: index

+        The index of the Snap within its Visit.

     .. py:attribute:: obsBegin

-        The date and time of the beginning of the Visit.
+        The date and time of the beginning of the Snap.

     .. py:attribute:: exposureTime